tramtram1130/rancidTomatillos/README.md

 </p>
 <br />
 This is a partnered project assigned at the beginning of the third module of Turing's Front-End Engineering program after being introduced to React, React Router and Cypress.
-The details of this project are outlined in [here](https://frontend.turing.edu/projects/module-3/rancid-tomatillos-v3.html)
+The details of this project are outlined in <a href="https://frontend.turing.edu/projects/module-3/rancid-tomatillos-v3.html"><strong>here.</strong></a>

 ### Built With